-3. The total repayment amount will be more than the loan amount.
+The total repayment amount will be more than the loan amount

 Student loans generally accrue interest every day.
 Interest may also capitalize at certain times, such as when the student graduates or a period of assistance ends.
 This means accrued, unpaid interest will be added to the principal balance.
 In addition, you may have origination, late or other loan fees incorporated into the total repayment amount.

-4. The responsibility can last as long as the loan term.
+The responsibility can last as long as the loan term

 Student loans are not typically discharged in the event of bankruptcy or other circumstances.
-In addition, if your student doesn't graduate, earn as much as anticipated after graduating or obtain the anticipated career, the debt doesn't go away.
+In addition, if your student doesn't graduate, earn as much as anticipated after graduating or obtain their expected job, the debt doesn't go away.
 If the loan has been disbursed, cosigners are equally responsible for payment.

 Many lenders offer a cosigner release.
 If you are counting on being released from your obligation to repay the debt, pay careful attention to the requirements for obtaining this benefit.
 Your student will likely need to make a certain number of on-time payments and meet other conditions before cosigners are eligible for release.

-5. Your circumstances may change before the debt is repaid.
+Your circumstances may change before the debt is repaid

-If your child or grandchild is entering college now, consider how your income may change before the end of the anticipated loan term.
+If your student is entering college now, consider how your income may change before the end of the anticipated loan term.
 Will you still be working or will you be stretching a retirement income to cover any payments?
 What happens if you or your student loses a job?

-6. You can help your student successfully repay debt.
+You can help your student successfully repay debt

-Preparing your student to fulfill his or her obligations for a cosigned loan or taking on PLUS Loan payments (if that is your and your student's understanding) is an important step.
+Preparing your student to fulfill their obligations for a cosigned loan or taking on Parent PLUS Loan payments (if that is your and your student's understanding) is an important step.

 - Understand potential starting budget.
 It's easy for an incoming college student to overestimate how much a starting career will pay when they consider the cost of college and their ability to repay debt after graduation.
 Together, with your student, explore the Return on College Investment tool to learn how a student's educational path and job outlook can change the return on their college investment.